 The P5 Archive license enables you to archive and restore data from a single client (a server) using a single drive, based on archive plans you define.
 For each additional machine (P5 client) from which you wish to archive files, you will require an additional server or workstation agent license.
 For each additional drive, you will require a media drive license.
+If you wish to employ storage libraries, you will require a media drive license.
 If you wish to employ storage libraries, you will require a media changer license, which enables you to use any number of jukeboxes simultaneously.

-P5 Synchronize
+• P5 Synchronize